Running a blog in 2026 is amazing… until you remember that the internet has rules. Real rules. With real fines attached.

 FAQ

-No — you don’t need an LLC to start a blog.
-Most bloggers begin as sole proprietors because it’s simple and free in most countries.
+No — most bloggers begin as sole proprietors because it’s simple and free in most countries.
 However, forming an LLC can be a smart move once your blog starts earning consistent income.
-An LLC separates your personal assets from your business assets, offers liability protection, and can make you look more professional to brands and affiliate programs.

 Great info!